asimbera/euler-notes/problem_1/README.md

 #### Solution:

 ##### Step 1:
-Decleare a variable that holds the sum.
+Declare a variable that holds the sum.
 ```js
 let sum = 0;
 ```